 Source: First National Bank

-First National Bank, a division of First National of Nebraska, the largest privately owned banking company in the United States, will once again host its highly regarded CodeOne Hackathon.
+First National Bank, a division of First National of Nebraska, the largest privately owned banking company in the United States, will host its third annual CodeOne Hackathon this weekend.

-The bank-sponsored hackathon will begin on Friday, November 4, at 6 p.m., and - with daylight savings time - end Sunday, November 6, at 5 p.m.
-Fifteen teams of three programmers, designers, and idea gurus each will take over the First National Tower Wintergarden throughout the 48-hour period, focused on developing ideas to improve the bank’s customer experience.
-Onlookers are invited to stop by.
+The bank-sponsored hackathon will begin on Friday, September 25, and go through Sunday, September 27.
+Sixteen teams of three programmers, designers, and idea gurus each will take over the First National Tower Wintergarden, 16th and Dodge Streets, throughout the 48-hour period, focused on improving the bank’s customer experience.